 A sixth-generation Jerusalemite and the scion of a prominent Hasidic family, Rabbi Grossman grew up in the Mea Shearim neighbourhood of Jerusalem and attended Yeshiva Karlin.

 In 1968, after witnessing the miracles that handed Israel a victory in the Six Day War, Rabbi Grossman moved to the Lower Galilee town of Migdal HaEmek in search of the opportunity to give thanks for Israel’s deliverance by helping Jews in need.
 He focused his activities on education, welfare, immigrant absorption and integration of weaker populations in Israeli society.

-Migdal HaEmek had been established in 1953 as a development town designed to accommodate part of the great influx of Jewish immigrants from the North African countries.
+Migdal HaEmek was established in 1953 as a development town designed to accommodate part of the great influx of Jewish immigrants from the North African countries.
 The town’s population grew in size much faster than the evolving socio-economic and educational infrastructure.
-The resulting shortage of jobs and lack of sufficient school facilities and teachers had a devastating effect on the inhabitants.
-Migdal HaEmek quickly became known as one of the prime centers of criminal activity in Israel.
+The resulting shortage of jobs and lack of sufficient school facilities and teachers had a devastating effect on the city and its inhabitants.
+Migdal Ha’Emek quickly became known as one of the prime centres of criminal activity in Israel.

 Seeking out the town’s idle youth, Rabbi Grossman travelled to dance clubs, bars and pubs in the hope of engaging them in a meaningful dialogue and gaining their trust.
 His generous spirit and palpable kindness soon won them over and many of the town’s formerly jaded youngsters began to embrace the Rabbi and his message of Jewish inclusivity.